Psychiatric Mental Health NP (PMHNP) Programs

 There are multiple routes to becoming a PMHNP, but many of these healthcare professionals begin by pursuing a four-year bachelor of science in nursing (BSN) degree from a program accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing, Inc. (ACEN).
 These undergraduate programs—such as the one at U.S. News & World Report’s (2015) top-ranked nursing school at the University of Pennsylvania (UPenn)—provide courses such as integrated pathophysiology & pharmacology; scientific inquiry for evidence-based practice; pathways to practice; nursing of women & infants; and leadership in complex systems.
 At this phase, it’s advisable for aspiring PMHNPs to take elective courses and seminars in mental health, psychiatry, or psychology.

 One advantage to pursuing a BSN as opposed to an associate or non-nursing bachelor’s degree is that BSN programs fulfill many of the prerequisite courses for graduate PMHNP programs such as microbiology, chemistry, epidemiology, and general education (i.e., breadth requirements).
 That said, there are various graduate programs for candidates with associate degrees or non-nursing bachelor’s degrees.
 Often referred to as bridge, accelerated, direct entry, or alternate entry programs, these schools generally require extra coursework and/or clinical hours to complete the prerequisites, sometimes rewarding the BSN en route to the MSN or DNP degree.
 For example, UPenn’s direct entry BSN/MSN program awards both degrees and is open to both RNs with associate degrees and non-nursing bachelor’s degree recipients.
-The American Association of Community Colleges (AACC) provides a list of RN-to-MSN degree programs, and the American Association of Colleges of Nursing (AACN) has a list of “accelerated” BSN and MSN programs for non-nursing post-baccalaureate candidates.
+The American Association of Colleges of Nursing (AACN) has a list of “accelerated” BSN and MSN programs for candidates with a non-nursing baccalaureate.

 As part of a BSN or associate (i.e., ADN) program, aspiring PMHNPs are prepared to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become registered nurses (RNs) and typically get one- to two-years of experience prior to applying to graduate PMHNP programs.